Geril Kapoh

-Rafly Gabriel Hosea Kapoh (born 31 December 2001), or simply Geril Kapoh, is an Indonesian professional footballer who plays as a goalkeeper for Persipura Jayapura.
+Rafly Gabriel Hosea Kapoh (born 31 December 2001), or simply Geril Kapoh, is an Indonesian professional footballer who plays as a goalkeeper.

 Club career

 Sulut United

 At the age of 18, Kapoh joined Sulut United this season.
 Lack of experience and flying hours made him plotted as the fourth goalkeeper at Sulut United.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Belitong (loan)

 In September 2021, Kapoh joined Liga 3 club Belitong as a loan from Sulut United.

 Return to Sulut United

 Ahead of 2022–23 season, He was never getting playing minutes made him return to Sulut United after being loaned out by Liga 3 club Belitong.
 And finally he made his league debut for Sulut United in a 0–1 away lose against Persipal BU on 4 September 2022.
 On 1 October 2022, he kept his first clean sheet in a 1–0 victory over PSBS Biak.